Fair Trade Nation Standards

 - Encourage municipalities to become Fair Trade Towns, Universities and Colleges to become Fair Trade Campuses, and Schools to become Fair Trade Schools (see Pillar 1, Focus Area 1)

-- Adopt sustainable federal purchasing to ensure fair trade products are sourced across a range of product areas (see Pillar 4, Focus Area 1)
+- Adopt sustainable federal purchasing to ensure fair trade products are sourced across a range of product areas (see Pillar 4, Policy Priority 1)

-- Direct official development assistance (ODA) spending to fair trade co-ops (see Pillar 4, Focus Area 2)
+- Direct official development assistance (ODA) spending to fair trade co-ops (see Pillar 4, Policy Priority 2)

 - Rethink how Canada negotiates trade agreements.
-Build social and environmental protections into trade policies (see Pillar 4, Focus Area 3)
+Build social and environmental protections into trade policies (see Pillar 4, Policy Priority 4)